 During the conference, the state of play under the old EU regulation 1107/2009 and the re-approval of copper as active substance was discussed from the policy and industry perspective.
 In addition, the EU copper minimisation strategy for organic crops was presented and discussed.

 For the Organic-PLUS project WP Plant leader Prof Dr Nikolaos Katsoulas from University of Thessaly, Greece and Lucas Knebl from Forschungsring e.V.
 Germany participated and presented the project to the IFOAM Conference.

 The picture below shows Nikos together with the RELACS Co-ordinator Dr Lucius Tamm.

 Calling all organic livestock farmers across Europe… the Organic-PLUS survey for mapping contentious inputs in organic livestock farming is now online and we are keen to hear from you.

 Please click the link in your language to find further explanation and instructions.
-We hope to add a German version soon.
-For other countries (e.g. Denmark, Iceland, Norway, Sweden) please use the English version.
+For other countries (e.g. Denmark, Iceland, Norway, Sweden, Greece…) please use the English version.
 In the English survey version you can use the auto-translate option to narrow down the meaning, but it is not a perfect translation.

 Dr Adrian Evans and Dr Ulrich Schmutz visited two research partners of Organic-PLUS in Norway.
 Firstly, NORSOK the Organic Research Centre and Organic Garden (see picture of garden) for Norway in Tingvoll on the Norwegian Fjord coast south of Trondheim.
 Secondly, in central Oslo the Consumer Research Institute (SIFO) at HIOA, University College of Applied Sciences in Oslo and Akerhus.